MV Ursa Major

 MV Ursa Major was a heavy-lift ship that operated from 2009 to 2024.
 She was built in Germany in 2009 as Scan Britania.
 She was renamed Hyundai Britania in 2010; EIT Palmina in 2011; Sparta III in 2017; and Ursa Major in 2021.

-In 2024 she sank in the western Mediterranean, with the loss of two of her 16 crew.
+In 2024, she sank in the western Mediterranean, with the loss of two of her sixteen crew.
 At the time of the sinking, the ship was owned by the Russian state corporation Oboronlogistika.
+A Russian Navy investigation in situ later determined that Ursa Major had been sunk as the consequence of "an act of terrorism".

 Building and description

 The ship was ordered on 15 September 2008 from Peene-Werft in Wolgast, Germany.
 Rolandwerft of Berne, Germany built and delivered her forward and cargo sections.
-The ship built as yard number 251.
+The ship was built as yard number 251.
 She was laid down on 28 January, launched on 28 October, and delivered on 14 December 2009.
 Her length overall was 142.47 m, her beam was 23.20 m, and her draught was 7.2 m.
 Two heavy cranes were mounted on her port side.
 Her superstructure and bridge were on her forecastle, leaving her deck as clear as possible for bulky cargo, which then could not obstruct the forward view from her bridge.

 Her main engine was a single 8000 kW 16-cylinder MAN B&W 16V32/40 medium-speed diesel engine manufactured by STX Corporation under license in South Korea.
 It drove a single controllable pitch propeller, giving her a service speed of 13 kn and a maximum speed of 17 kn.

 Names and registries

 The ship's IMO number was 9538892, and her MMSI number was 273396130.
 When completed as Scan Britania in December 2009, she was registered in the Isle of Man.
-In February 2010 she was renamed Hyundai Britania, and in 2011 her registration was transferred to Germany.
+In February 2010, she was renamed Hyundai Britania, and in 2011 her registration was transferred to Germany.
 In August 2011, the ship was renamed EIT Palmina, and her registration was transferred to Antigua and Barbuda.
-In February 2017 she was renamed Sparta III, and her registration was transferred to Belize.
+In February 2017, she was renamed Sparta III, and her registration was transferred to Belize.
 In April 2017 her registration was transferred to Russia, and in October 2021 she was renamed Ursa Major.
 By 2019 the Russian military logistics company Oboronlogistika was managing her, and by 2024 she was registered in Novorossiysk.
 Oboronlogistika said the ship was its flagship.
 Her direct owner and operator was a company called SK-Yug.